 Plastic recyclers in Minh Khai, Vietnam wrestle with the blessings and curses of an empire built on our trash.

-Written by FRANCESCA FENZI
+Produced and reported by FRANCESCA FENZI

-Video and photography by YUTAO CHEN
+Film and photography by YUTAO CHEN

 Web design by LUCIO VILLA